ypdev19/java-coding-hub/read-yml-files/yaml-with-jackson-demo/README.md

 # Read YAML files with Jackson library

 ## Prerequisites
-- Java Development Kit (JDK) 8 or later.
+- Java Development Kit (JDK) 8 or later
-- Maven or Gradle build tool.
+- Maven or Gradle build tool
-- Jackson library, (using version 2.18.2)
+- Jackson library (using version 2.18.2)

 ## Step-by-Step to run the project